eco-kgml/Eco-KGML-Documents/docs/LabCodeOfConduct_25Sep20.md

 ## Attribution

 This document was initially drafted by Cayelan Carey and Maddy Schreiber and iteratively revised and improved by all members of the Reservoir Group.
-We were inspired by the Weecology's code of conduct throughout our process of crafting this document (https://www.weecology.org/lab-wiki/code-of-conduct/)
+We were inspired by the Weecology's code of conduct throughout our process of crafting this document (https://www.weecology.org/lab-wiki/code-of-conduct/).
+This document has been amended to reflect its applicability to Eco-KGML.